Santa Clara Valley Chapter

-New guidelines may be adopted or these guidelines may be amended or repealed by the affirmative vote of two-thirds (2/3) of the members present at a regular meeting or a special meeting called for such a purpose.
-A copy of the proposed changes shall be included in the notice of the meeting.
+New guidelines may be adopted or these guidelines may be amended or repealed by the affirmative vote of two-thirds (2/3) of the Directors present at a regular board meeting or a special board meeting called for such a purpose.
+Membership shall be notified via the Chapter newsletter, email, postal mail or other appropriate means at least two weeks in advance of such a meeting, and a copy of the proposed changes shall be included in the notice of the meeting.

 Board of Directors: The Chapter’s Board of Directors (Board) as defined in Article V.

 Executive Committee: The primary committee responsible for Chapter governance as defined in Section 4 of Article V.

 Standing Committee: A committee that carries out regular, on-going functions.

 Closed committee: A standing committee that deals with restricted information such as leadership recruitment, volunteer recognition and preparation of the officer ballot.
 Additional responsibilities as requested by the Board, such as fund raising and grant administration may also be assigned to these committees.
 Members of closed committees are appointed by the Board.
 Closed committee meetings are not open to the general membership.